Hot Wires

 Hot Wires is a 1987 album by American guitarist and blues musician Roy Buchanan.
 This was his third record for Alligator Records.
 It was recorded by Justin Niebank and mixed by Niebank and Tim Hale with Brian Poer and David Axelbaum assisting.
 It was mastered by Tom Coyne and produced by Roy Buchanan, Dick Shurman, Justin Niebank and Bruce Iglauer.
 This was Buchanan's final studio album.
-He killed himself the following year.
+He died while in police custody the following year.